-Based on the H. pylori genotype analysis, our data showed an association between the vacAm1 genotype and gastric ulcer.
-The result suggests that individuals colonized with vacAm1-positive H. pylori strains are at an increased risk of developing gastric ulcer.
-The result confirmed the role of vacAm1 genotype associated with an increased risk for peptic ulcer which has been reported by Nguyen et al. (34) and Trang et al. (35) in Vietnam.
-Conversely, Milad et al. revealed vacAm2 genotype was significantly higher in patients with peptic ulcer disease compared with patients with gastritis in Iran (36).
-On the other hand, several previous studies published by Godoy et al. in Brazil and Loivukene et al. in Estonia did not find any association between virulence factors such as vacAm1 genotype and clinical outcomes, as well as bacterial resistance to metronidazole, although the co-infection of multiple strains has been well considered in these studies (30, 37).
-The difference of cagA and vacA genotype proportion as well as the association of these genotypes with the clinical outcomes might result from the fact that various populations have been evaluated with different ethical groups and the high genetic variability of strains in different countries existed (38, 39).
-However, there was an universal agreement regarding the role of vacAm1 genotype amongst studies carried out in Vietnam at different points of time.
-Besides, we did not find any association between virulence factors and resistance to amoxicillin.
+Based on the H. pylori genotype analysis, our data showed an association between the vacAm1 genotype and gastric ulcers.
+This result suggests that individuals colonised with vacAm1-positive H. pylori strains are at an increased risk of developing gastric ulcers.
+These results confirmed the vacAm1 genotype is associated with an increased risk of peptic ulcers, which has been reported by Nguyen et al. (34) and Trang et al. (35) in Vietnam.
+Conversely, Milad et al. revealed that the vacAm2 genotype was significantly higher in patients with peptic ulcer disease than in patients with gastritis in Iran (36).
+On the other hand, several previous studies published by Godoy et al. in Brazil and Loivukene et al. in Estonia did not find any association between virulence factors such as vacAm1 genotype and clinical outcomes or bacterial resistance to metronidazole, although the coinfection by multiple strains has been well considered in these studies (30, 37).
+The difference in cagA and vacA genotype proportions as well as the association of these genotypes with the clinical outcomes might result from the fact that various populations have been evaluated with different ethnic groups and that a high genetic variability of strains in different countries exists (38, 39).
+However, there is universal agreement regarding the role of the vacAm1 genotype among studies carried out in Vietnam at different time points.
+In addition, we did not find any association between the virulence factors and resistance to amoxicillin.

-Amino acid substitutions in the acyl transpeptidase domain of PBP1A are required for the resistance to amoxicillin (12, 13).
-However, other mechanisms could be involved to elevate the MIC value and contribute to the levels of high AMXR strains such as decreasing membrane permeability due to altered porin proteins (HopC, HopH), increasing activity of efflux pump to eject antibiotic from the periplasm, or even reducing binding of antibiotic to other PBPs, especially PBP2 (19, 40).
+Amino acid substitutions in the acyl transpeptidase domain of PBP1A are required for resistance to amoxicillin (12, 13).
+However, other mechanisms could be involved in increasing the MIC value and contributing to the levels of high AMXR strains, such as decreasing membrane permeability due to altered porin proteins (HopC, HopH), increasing the activity of efflux pumps to eject antibiotics from the periplasm, or even reducing the binding of antibiotics to other PBPs, especially PBP2 (19, 40).

 In this study, we discovered a high rate of resistance to amoxicillin.
-To determine the mutations of pbp1A responsible for amoxicillin resistance, sequences of pbp1A gene were analyzed.
-We found seven amino acid changes possibly linked to the amoxicillin resistance in clinical samples.
-Amongst them, Ser414 to Arg substitution has been proved to be the main factor in amoxicillin resistance of the Hardenberg strain by site-directed mutagenesis (12) and was also common in the clinical AMXR strains by natural transformation (11, 13).
-Phe366 to Leu alteration was reported to present in the clinical AMXR strains SZ79 in combination with Ser414 to Arg substitution (13).
-Phe473 was recognized in strains with sensitive and low-susceptible to amoxicillin, but also in AMXR transformant in the absence of Ser414 to Arg substitutions (15), while Val473 was popular in our AMXR samples in the context of Ser414 to Arg changes.
-Even though it has been aware that amino acid variations conferring resistance varies by geographical origins of strains (15), these data confirmed the combination of amino acid substitutions or mutations in multiple loci to amoxicillin resistance (13).
+To identify the mutations of pbp1A responsible for amoxicillin resistance, sequences of the pbp1A gene were analysed.
+We found seven amino acid changes possibly linked to amoxicillin resistance in clinical samples.
+Among them, the Ser414 to Arg substitution has been proven to be the main factor in amoxicillin resistance of the Hardenberg strain by site-directed mutagenesis (12) and it was also common in clinical AMXR strains by natural transformation (11, 13).
+The Phe366 to Leu alteration was reported to be present in the clinical AMXR strain SZ79 in combination with the Ser414 to Arg substitution (13).
+Phe473 was recognised in strains sensitive to but less susceptible to amoxicillin but also in AMXR transformants in the absence of Ser414 to Arg substitutions (15), while Val473 was common in our AMXR samples in the context of Ser414 to Arg changes.
+Although it has become clear that amino acid variations conferring resistance vary by the geographical origins of the strains (15), these data have confirmed the combination of amino acid substitutions or mutations in multiple loci to amoxicillin resistance (13).

-To investigate the relatedness, as well as the combination of different mutations of pbp1A sequences in the resistance to amoxicillin, we created a phylogenic tree of 85 obtained pbp1A gene fragments.
-The grouping of pbp1A gene sequences suggested that there were other mechanisms together with mutations in pbp1A gene as the major factor contributed to the amoxicillin resistance in H. pylori in Vietnam.
+To investigate the relatedness, as well as the combination of different mutations of pbp1A sequences in the resistance to amoxicillin, we created a phylogenetic tree of 85 obtained pbp1A gene fragments.
+The grouping of the pbp1A gene sequences suggested that there were other mechanisms in addition to the mutations in the pbp1A gene contributing to amoxicillin resistance in H. pylori in Vietnam.
 Other studies have also shown that distinct mechanisms of antimicrobial resistance also play important roles in the resistance to amoxicillin in H. pylori (13).